rurban/libu8ident/c23++proposal.md

 # Documents with identifiers in many multiple scripts/languages will become illegal

 C++23 will follow the TR39 Security Profile 4 **Moderately
 Restrictive**, with an exception for Greek.
-Called C11_4 or SAFEC11 in libu8ident.
+Called Profile C23_4 or SAFEC11 in libu8ident.

 * All identifiers in a document qualify as Single Script, or
 * All identifiers in a document are covered by any of the following sets of scripts,